 One of the excellent places to visit in Kolhapur city is the Chhatrapati Sahuji Museum, one of the oldest museums of India which is built in the year 1883.
-The museum attracts uncountable tourists and travellers for its splendid collection of ancient sculptures, war artefacts and weaponry, paintings depicting the court life, jewellery and garments of the famous king, Shivaji- are all in a splendid display.
+The museum attracts uncountable tourists and travellers for its splendid collection of ancient sculptures, war artefacts, and weaponry, paintings depicting the court life, jewellery, and garments of the famous king, Shivaji- are all in a splendid display.
 The architecture of the museum is also magnificent, encircled by lakes and lovely parks, along with a zoo- which is very popular among tourists.
 Hotels in Kolhapur are equipped with the best services for tourists to look forward to.

 During your visit to the Chhatrapati Museum, take a stroll around the Maharaja’s Palace, popularly known as the New Palace that was constructed in the 19th century by architect Major Mant.
 The present king of Kolhapur resides on this palace’s first floor.

 The Palace is famous for its unique mix of architectural styles, drawing inspiration from Rajasthani and Gujarati designs.
 Moreover, the palace also showcases the Rajwada architectural style.
 Watching the sunset from this location is a mesmerising feeling.
 The castle remains open to visitors every day of the week from 9:30 AM to 6:00 p.m. and entry to the palace is free of cost.
 Kolhapur hotels near the area are equipped with the best services.

-The Kopeshwar Temple is an epitome of beautiful ancient architecture and sculptures.
-It dates back to the 12th century, and was constructed by the ruler of the Shilahara dynasty.
+The Kopeshwar Temple is the epitome of beautiful ancient architecture and sculptures.
+It dates back to the 12th century and was constructed by the ruler of the Shilahara dynasty.
 The Kopeshwar temple is dedicated to Lord Shiva and also hosts an idol of Vishnu.
 The magnificent temple is one of the best places to see in Kolhapur and lies on the banks of the river Krishna.